 Royal Ontario Museum

 Now on in the Patricia Harris Gallery of Textiles & Costume: Fashion Follows Form: Designs for Sitting invites you to think critically about the relationship between function and fashion in our daily lives.
 The history of western fashion is a sequence of changing shapes that often favours form over function and comfort.

-Stanley Kubrick: The Exhibition.
-October 31, 2014 – January 26, 2015.
+Now open: Stanley Kubrick: The Exhibition.
+Until January 26, 2015.
 After a string of sold-out engagements around the world, TIFF is excited to present the only Canadian date of the universally-acclaimed blockbuster exhibition celebrating legendary Hollywood filmmaker Stanley Kubrick.

 Developed in close cooperation with his family and Hollywood collaborators, Stanley Kubrick offers visitors a once-in-a-lifetime chance to get inside one of cinema’s most visionary and inventive minds, responsible for some of the most unforgettable images in the history of film – from “The Shining”, to “2001: A Space Odyssey”, “A Clockwork Orange”, and more.

 The Aga Khan Museum

 Now open: The Aga Khan Museum in Toronto is dedicated to presenting an overview of the artistic, intellectual and scientific contributions that Muslim civilizations have made to world heritage.